Temple Terrace, Florida: Geography

-The approximate coordinates for the City of Temple Terrace is located in north-central Hillsborough County at (28.041546, –82.382519).
 The city is bounded by Tampa to the west and north, Del Rio to the south, and rural Hillsborough County, near Interstate 75, to the east.

 According to the United States Census Bureau, the city has a total area of 18.4 sqkm, of which 17.7 sqkm are land and 0.7 sqkm, or 3.70%, are water.
 The Hillsborough River flows through the eastern and southern parts of the city and forms some of its southern boundary.

 Climate

 The climate in this area is characterized by hot, humid summers and mild winters.
 According to the Köppen climate classification, the City of Temple Terrace has a humid subtropical climate zone (Cfa).